rboz1/prostate_cancer_supervised_classifier/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)

-This project develops a machine learning pipeline to classify prostate cancer gene expression into early and late stages using a boosted random forest model.
+This project develops a machine learning pipeline to classify prostate cancer gene expression into early and late stages using adaboost.
 The classifier utilizes pathological T score—a post-surgical score reflecting tumor size and spread—as labels, sourced from the TCGA-PRAD Dataset.
 The goals of building the classifier are:

 - Faster, non-invasive alternatives to surgical classification methods